coinfort/nft-scam-predictor/README.md

 ## CoinFort - NFT SCAM Predictor
-Our team provides an API for NFT validation.
+Our team provides an API for NFT validation using machine learning algorithms.
+Our service classify NFTs whether it refers to SCAM or not.
+Also we have NFTs address validation.
+These methods will help you to be safe when buying NFTs.

 [Some info about our product and team.](https://docs.google.com/presentation/d/1c37upNhv2XQjR1a2YZlRpqz48NyfdsdsUxV7KOokhbw)